-- 30. This statement was materially false and misleading because there were quality control issues that had affected the GTF engines, and which would later require their recall from service, affecting various customers. - 31.
+- 30. These statements were materially false and misleading because there were quality control issues that had affected the GTF engines, and which would later require their recall from service, affecting various customers. - 31.
 The statements contained in ¶¶ 18, 19, 21, 23, 24, 26, 28, and 29 were materially false and/or misleading because they misrepresented and failed to disclose the following adverse facts pertaining to the Company's business, operations, and prospects, which were known to Defendants or recklessly disregarded by them.
-Specifically, Defendants made false and/or misleading statements and/or failed to disclose that: (1) the GTF engines had been affected from at least 2015-2020 by a quality control issue; (2) this quality control issue would require RTX to recall and reinspect many of its GTF airplanes, affecting customers and harming its business; and (3) as a result, Defendants' statements about its business, operations, and prospects, were materially false and misleading and/or lacked a reasonable basis at all relevant times.
+Specifically, Defendants made false and/or misleading statements and/or failed to disclose that: (1) the GTF engines had been affected from at least 2015-2020 by quality control issues; (2) these quality control issues would require RTX to recall and reinspect many of its GTF airplanes, affecting customers and harming its business; and as a result, Defendants' statements about its business, operations, and prospects, were materially false and misleading and/or lacked a reasonable basis at all relevant times.